decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 ### Scaling the multi-world VABA protocol:

 The multi-world protocol requires running $n$ instances per view.
-If each instance is linear then the expected cost is $O(n^2)$ worlds since the expected number of views till decision is constant.
+If each instance is linear then the expected cost is $O(n^2)$ words since the expected number of views till decision is constant.

 A concrete way to obtain linear cost in each instance is to run the **robust keyed broadcast** which is just running 4 instances of [provable broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).